jump-dev/JuMP.jl/docs/src/manual/solutions.md

-To check the feasibility of a primal solution, use [`primal_feasibility_report`](@ref), which takes a `model`, a dictionary mapping each variable to a primal solution value (defaults to the last solved solution), a tolerance `atol` (defaults to `0.0`).
+To check the feasibility of a primal solution, use [`primal_feasibility_report`](@ref), which takes a `model`, a dictionary mapping each variable to a primal solution value (defaults to the last solved solution), and a tolerance `atol` (defaults to `0.0`).

-The function returns a dictionary which maps the infeasible constraint references to the distance between the point and the nearest point in the corresponding set.
+The function returns a dictionary which maps the infeasible constraint references to the distance between the primal value of the constraint and the nearest point in the corresponding set.
 A point is classed as infeasible if the distance is greater than the supplied tolerance `atol`.

 ```jldoctest feasibility
 julia> model = Model(GLPK.Optimizer);